Amidar: Legacy

 Numerous clones and spins on Amidar have been written.
-Time Runner is an Amidar-like game for the TRS-80, Atari 8-bit family, and C64.
-Kid Grid was published for the Atari 8-bit computers in 1982.
-Windmill Software produced Rollo and the Brush Brothers for IBM compatibles in 1983.
+Time Runner is an Amidar-like game for the TRS-80, Atari 8-bit computers, and C64.
+Kid Grid and Jeepers Creepers were published for the Atari 8-bit computers in 1982.
 Spiderdroid is a reskinning of the Atari 2600 version of Amidar published in 1987 by Froggo.
 Omidar was published by Profiteam/M&T for the C64 in 1987.

+Rollo and the Brush Bros. is a clone of Amidar published by Windmill software in 1984 as a self-booting disk for the IBM PC.
+The player controls "Rollo" while attempting to paint the entire maze and avoiding the "Brush Brothers".

 The arcade game Pepper II has a grid spread across four screens, while the grid in Triple Punch is wider than the screen and scrolls horizontally.

 Competition

 There are two ROM sets for Amidar: a harder version distributed by Stern and an easier set created by Konami.
 According to Twin Galaxies, Scott Karasek, of Racine, Wisconsin, USA, scored a world record 3,208,870 points on the Stern ROM set on June 22, 1982.
 On the Konami ROM set, Todd Lamb reached 19,225,030 points in Kenosha, Wisconsin, USA, on October 1, 1983.